Saudi Arabia

 Historical attractions of Saudi Arabia

-When it comes to the cultural and historical heritage left by the ancestors, the biggest attraction of Saudi is Al Ula and the nearby Hegra, i.e. tombs in the desert left by the Nabataean civilization.
+When it comes to the cultural and historical heritage left by the ancestors, the biggest attraction of Saudi is Al Ula and the nearby Hegra: tombs in the desert left by the Nabataean civilization.
 I wrote about this before in my chapter on Jordan.
-Hegra is a unique place that is still developing.
+Hegra is a unique place which is still being developed.
 There are, among others, fruit plantations in the desert and a very attractive Elephant Rock.

 There are also cultural villages in Saudi, some of which are located in picturesque surroundings.
 In the vicinity of Taif I went to the wonderful Thee Ain, a fortified village on a huge rock.
 There was also a waterfall, banana plantation and baboons.
 In the vicinity of Abha I went to the wonderful cultural village of Rijal Alma, which is the best-known tourist attraction in Saudi.
 Near Khamis Mushait there are small and interesting cultural villages with old houses and herds of goats.
 There are always people who provide yet another experience.